VasillisZantalis/ShadowNetBackend/README.md

 ﻿# ShadowNetBackend

-ShadowNetBackend is a modern, modular backend service built with ASP.NET Core 9.0.
+ShadowNetBackend is a modern, modular backend service using the **Vertical Slice Architecture** built with ASP.NET Core 9.0.
 It is designed for scalability, maintainability, and security, leveraging popular open-source libraries and best practices.

 ## Features